Trained band: American train bands

 In the early American colonies the trained band was the most basic tactical unit.
 However, no standard company size existed and variations were wide.
 As population grew these companies were organised into regiments to allow better management.
 But trainbands were not combat units.
 Generally, upon reaching a certain age a man was required to join the local trainband in which he received periodic training for the next couple of decades.
 In wartime, military forces were formed by selecting men from trainbands on an individual basis and then forming them into a fighting unit.

 In the 17th century New England colonial militia units were usually referred to as "train bands" or, sometimes, "trained bands".
 Typically, each town would elect three officers to lead its train band with the ranks of captain, lieutenant and ensign.
 As the populations of towns varied widely, larger towns usually had more than one train band.
 In the middle of the 1600s train bands began to be referred to as companies.

 On December 13, 1636 the Massachusetts Militia was organised into three regiments - North, South and East.
-As there are National Guard units descendants of these regiments, this date is used as the "birthday" of the National Guard, despite the fact that citizen militias in the American Colonies date back to the Jamestown settlement in 1607 far before the United States existed.
+As there are National Guard units descendants of these regiments, this date is used as the "birthday" of the National Guard, despite the fact that citizen militias in the American Colonies date back to the Jamestown settlement in 1607 in the Colony of Virginia.